johann-solo/oliveandmango.github.io/site/content/blog/2018-06-28-beef-bibimbap.md

 2. Place bulgogi (with juices from cooked meat) and veggies on top of rice but place separately so you can see each ingredient beautifully placed on rice.
 3. Put egg on top.
 4. Sprinkle with sesame seeds and drizzle with sesame oil and soy sauce and also a dollop of gochujang.
+5. When ready to eat, mix all ingredients together with some gochuchang sauce and enjoy.
+The bibimpap should be moist and not dry.
+Add more sesame oil and gochuchang sauce to taste.

 </br>
 ## Beef Bulgogi